docknetwork/knowledgebase-docs/dock-token/dock-token-migration.md

 Token holders that use Dock Wallet App or Nova Wallet can add their accounts to the browser wallet by [following these steps.](dock-token-migration/adding-account-to-the-dock-browser-wallet.md)

 {% hint style="warning" %}
+Token migration can be done only from an address you control.
+We are working with exchanges to enable automatic migration for their users.
+We will publish a list of participating exchanges as soon as it is available.

-Token migration can be done only from an address you own, if you have $DOCK tokens in an exchange you will need to withdraw them to your Dock wallet.
+If you have $DOCK tokens in an exchange and want to migrate immediately, you should withdraw those tokens to your Dock wallet.
 See how to create a new [Dock wallet account](https://docs.dock.io/dock-token/wallets-and-account-creation#to-create-a-new-account).

-We are working with exchanges to enable the migration to be done on behalf of users and we will publish a list of participating exchanges as soon as it is available.
 {% endhint %}

 To migrate your $DOCK tokens